centresource/generator-playbook/README.md

 ### Gulp Tasks
 ##### gulp serve
 Serve your source locally into your browser.
-BrowserSync will automatically load any changes to HTML, CSS and JavaScript that you make.
+BrowserSync automatically loads any changes to HTML, CSS and JavaScript that you make.

 ##### gulp build
-Build the concatenated, minified production version of the source into the `dist` directory.
+Build the concatenated, minified production version of your source into the `dist` directory.

 ##### gulp deploy
-Deploy the production build of the source to [GitHub Pages](http://pages.github.com/).
+Deploy the production build of your source to [GitHub Pages](http://pages.github.com/).

 If you choose to deploy a GitHub User/Organization Page, your source must be tracked in a branch other than `master`.
 User/Organization Pages serve the `master` branch to users visiting your Page.
 For more information, please see the [GitHub Pages Help](https://help.github.com/articles/user-organization-and-project-pages#project-pages).